RakhithJK/Mailu-Mailu-wiki/Architecture.md

 * Connectivity:
   * Front > Roundcube
     * Front proxies roundcube.
 Users connect via Front/Nginx to Roundcube.
-  * Roundcube > Front
+  * Roundcube > redirects internet browser to Front
-    * Connects to Front to authenticate the current user.
-    * If the current user is not authenticates, roundcube redirect the user to the SSO login page of admin.
+    * For user authentication, Roundcube redirects the user (internet browser) to the SSO page to login.
-    * If the current is is authenticated, the user is logged on.
+    * If the user is authenticated and tries to access webmail, a one time token is generated.
+    * Username and one time token are passed via HTTP headers to Rainloop.
+    * Roundcube uses the username and one time token for connecting to Imap/dovecot.
   * Roundcube > Imap
     * Connect as IMAP client to imap/dovecot.